bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 switched out batch norm for instance norm except that I was playing around with things early on and it seemed to work better.
-I also didn't like the idea of things depending on the batch size because my GPU doesn't have a lot of memory and can't run the same experiments as the paper.
+I also didn't like the idea of things depending on the batch size because my GPU doesn't have a lot of memory and can't run the same batch sizes as the paper.
 This is not at all scientific because it was probably based on one or two runs.
 In any case, it seemed to work well enough.
 The nice thing about adding anything in the scale and shift sub-networks is that you don't have to account